HostStatus DataSource

 The absence of all data is important in order to formally declare a host as down.
 For example, data collection failures for individual protocols can result from credential errors such as an updated SNMP community string or a new WMI username/password.
 But the device may still be pingable, and thus not actually be down.
 Note that data collected by script DataSources does not affect the value of the idleInterval datapoint.

-A sample configuration for the idleInterval datapoint can be seen next.
+A sample configuration for the idleInterval datapoint can be seen in the following screenshot.

 How the HostStatus DataSource Functions